 Seasonal activity and high turnover for store clerks in Alaska create an unusually chaotic retail environment.
-The tourist industry imports workers from other states and other countries where the legal age for tobacco is 18 (AK is 19) and high clerk turnover cannot be controlled.
-The enforcement team continually offers and provides training and education to retailers and, as previously mentioned, has implemented a newly developed tobacco retailer certification program to help minimize the impact of these issues.
+The enforcement team continually offers and provides training and education to retailers and as previously mentioned, has implemented a newly developed tobacco retailer certification program to help minimize the impact of these issues.